Poul Cadovius

 System Ultra DK3 (1957), Poul Cadovius.
 Silver medal, Milan Triennial 1957.

+Poul Cadovius (27 September 1911 - March 2011) was a Danish furniture designer and manufacturer, who held 400 patents.

+Biography

-Poul Cadovius (Frederiksberg, 27 September 1911 - March 2011) was a Danish furniture designer and manufacturer.
-He was a son of Nikolaj Cadovius (†1949) and Agnes Jensen (†1972).
+Poul Cadovius was born in Frederiksberg, Denmark, in 1911.
+He was a son of Nikolaj Cadovius (died 1949) and Agnes Jensen (died 1972).

+His education included training as a saddler and upholsterer.

-In 1945 he founded the Royal System furniture company, with factories in Denmark and design departments abroad.
+He began producing furniture with only six employees.
+In 1945, he founded the Royal System furniture company, with factories in Denmark and design departments abroad.
 He designed the Royal System, System Ultra, System Cado, system abstracta and Cadomus.
-As designer he was one of the first to use plastics.
-He also designed the shell shaped bus stop shelters.
+As a designer, he was one of the first to use plastics.
+He also designed the shell-shaped bus stop shelters.